What Are You Going to Do With Your Snowmobile?

 Do you want a performance sled or utility sled?

-Although snowmobiles have been around since the 1920s, it’s been only a short time that you could even consider asking yourself which style of sled you wanted or needed.
+Snowmobiles have been around since the 1920s, it’s been only recently that you could consider asking yourself which style of sled you wanted.
 In fact, it was just over a decade ago that sleds for the mountain conditions of U.S. and Canadian mountains – deep powder and steep, high slopes – were designed.

-Before that, if you wanted to tackle the Rockies or other Western mountain ranges, you did the best you could on short track sleds, or found a way to modify the sleds yourself for deep powder adventures.
+Before that, if you wanted to tackle the Rockies or other Western mountain ranges, you did the best you could.
+Either you rode on short track sleds or found a way to modify the sleds yourself for deep powder adventures.

 Simply put, snowmobiling up a steep mountain slope is harder than riding a snowmobile on a flat trail.
 So mountain snowmobiles like the Ski-Doo Summit are designed for specifically that purpose.
-These sleds feature engines with high power output so you can have adequate force for climbing the inclines of the Western mountains.
+A performance sled features an engine with high power output.
+That gives you adequate force for climbing the inclines of the Western mountains.

 The Ski-Doo Summit lineup is powered by a roaring Rotax engine.
-The throttle response has been improved, the machine has crisp acceleration, and the high HP engine has the force to help you climb the slopes.
+The throttle response has been improved.
+The machine has even more crisp acceleration, and the high HP engine has the force to help you climb the slopes.

 Narrow body panels, bottom pan, tunnel and running boards have all been designed for optimal interface with snow in mountain conditions.
 You’ll be able to maneuver through tight trails.
 And the tracks are designed with longer lugs for improved traction on slopes.
 Seating is designed for deep snow riding, and you’ll ride all day in comfort.